How can I help?

 Catherine has won awards at international academic conferences for her research work both in strategic marketing and e-business strategy both individually (e.g., e-retail marketing success) and collaboratively (e.g., social media and football), and contributes to several leading scholarly journals as an expert independent peer reviewer

-Catherine also led subject-specific contribution to the highly acclaimed development and management of the Online Foundation Degree in Retail developed for Tesco Plc, which involved a significant level of work-based learning, enhanced with intensive university-based workshops for developing future retail management talent.
+Catherine also led subject-specific contribution to the highly acclaimed development and management of the Online Foundation Degree in Retail developed for Tesco Plc, which involved a significant level of work-based and online learning, enhanced with intensive university-based workshops for developing future retail management talent.
 This project has now been rolled out across the UK to several large retail organisations, and Internationally to assist in retail development across the wider business domain.

 Successful projects in many industry sectors